tmtxt/tmtxt.github.com/_posts/2024-10-13-optimize-a-recursive-problem.md

 };
 ```

 Simple?
-Yeah that's what you learnt in university, but that's what will probably help you during
+Yeah that's just what you learnt in university, but that will probably help you during
 the interview.

 ## Tail-call optimization and Trampoline

 Another way you can answer the interviewer is to use Tail-call optimization.
 In some programming
-languages, if you return the recursive expression as the last expression in the function, they can optimize automatically by
+languages, if you return the recursive call as the last expression in the function, they can optimize automatically by
 avoiding creating a new call stack.
-From that, we can rewrite the above `sum` function in that style
+Using that concept, you can rewrite the above `sum` function like this

 ```javascript
 const sum = (arr, acc) => {